jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 weight: 10
 ---

-Contributing to the documentation is a great way to get involved, and we appreciate your help in improving the Jenkins X docs!
-You can choose an [open issue](https://github.com/jenkins-x/jx-docs/issues), or contribute to the documentation as you find areas to augment or fix.
+We appreciate your contributions to Jenkins X documentation whether you are a developer, an end user of Jenins X, or someone who can't stand seeing typos!

 # Assumptions